dawsons-contractor-usgs-gov/USNVC_Search_Examples/README.md

 Note that at the bottom of the individual result set the specific row_id is returned, as well as a uri to retrieve the specific item.

+The api endpoint **/api/v1/usnvc/units/{identifier}** retrieves an individual item.
+The Identifier is used to drill down to a specific item.
+Generally this would be an item retrieved as part of more general query.
+The item number represents that specific unit in the data store and has no meaning other than being a unique identifier.  **It is not some type number assigned by a governing body(?
+IS THIS TRUE )**